The canonical object model for policy information in Socotra looks something like this:

 Then, exclude all those that have a non-null

 Sometimes characteristics objects are replaced with only one additional object, such as for a simple extension or truncation of the term, or when the endorsement becomes effective precisely at the original start time.
 Also not all characteristics will be split if their data doesn’t change.
-For example, if there are no changes on an exposure then that exposure’s characteristics won’t be split even if one of its peril’s characteristics does split.
+For example, if the policy characteristics’ data doesn’t change it won’t be split.
+Likewise, if there are no changes on an exposure then that exposure’s characteristics won’t be split even if one of its peril’s characteristics does split.

 Characteristics objects come in three types, each associated with a primary object: